isaacnmm/pestpolicy-hugo2XX/content/posts/diatomaceous-earth-for-fleas/index.md

 for fleas' extermination safely.
 But you can click here to check out how to use DE.

 ## **What's Diatomaceous Earth?
-How Does It Work?�**
+How Does It Work?**
 **Definition**
 : Diatomaceous Earth is a soft (powdered) sedimentary rock discovered by a farmer in the 1830s initially thought to be limestone.
 DE is made up of fossil diatoms, which are hard-shelled algae from different water plants.
 DE powder has tiny, razor-sharp edges (if checked through a microscopic) that'll quickly shred or break the fleas' exoskeletons and its inner organs, which is definitely fatal.
-***Sidenote**: These characteristics have afforded Diatomaceous Earth various applications in mild abrasion, mechanical insect repelling, and filtration (charcoal filters).�*
+***Sidenote**: These characteristics have afforded Diatomaceous Earth various applications in mild abrasion, mechanical insect repelling, and filtration (charcoal filters).*
 If inhaled, the small razor-like diatoms in Diatomaceous Earth will damage the flea's respiratory system and kill the bug.
 Fortunately, DE works through mechanical action, and thus fleas won't develop resistance like they do with chemical flea killers.
 DE will also dehydrate and
 kill other insects such as fleas
-, aphids,� lice, ticks, mites, roaches, ants, bed bugs, and various garden pests.
+, aphids, lice, ticks, mites, roaches, ants, bed bugs, and various garden pests.
 Diatomaceous Earth is suitable for controlling adult and larvae fleas in dry or indoor spaces like pet bedding or houses.
 ## How Long Does the DE's Action Last?